 This species is known to bite humans with an intense bite and leave them in agonizing pain for up to a week.
-These tarantulas once lived in Gooty, India, but their habitat has been destroyed because of deforestation and firewood extraction.
+Most keepers say it’s possibly even more painful than the bite from a Cobalt Blue.

 Since Gooty Sapphire tarantulas are not considered friendly species, you need to be very careful with them and take the necessary precautions.
 It’s not recommended to handle the tarantula, and even professional breeders do not handle them.
 This species is not a good pet for beginners and you should not handle it unless you’re an experienced expert.

 What do you feed a gooty Sapphire tarantula?